randfur/rojs/README.md

   ]);
 }

-// Using an ObservableJsonProxy for the logs so it can be rendered. const logsProxy = createObservableJsonProxy([]);
+// Using an ObservableJsonProxy for the logs so it can be rendered reactively. const logsProxy = createObservableJsonProxy([]);
 function addLog(x) {
   console.log(x);